Pink Princess Philodendron is the most exotic plant around the house, thanks to its signature variegated leaves.

 Step 3: Plant the Cuttings

 Gently insert the cutting into the soil mix right at the center.
-Ensure the bottom node is wholly immersed into the potting mix.
+Ensure the bottom node is wholly immersed in the potting mix.

 Cover the tray with clear plastic to keep the moisture and humidity in place.
 Poke holes in the plastic to encourage aeration.